inclement/kivycrashcourse/README.rst

 Next videos:

-- Settings panel (and screen manager?)
+- Modules (inspector, others?)
+- Windows installation/packaging?

 Future topics:

-- Creating a kivy settings panel

 (requests):

 - How to make/use your own events